 Herbal pain remedies are safer and milder than conventional dog pain medications.
 Herbal remedies usually are slower to act than drugs and therefore it takes longer to see results.
 This page looks at some common herbs that have pain relief functions.
-In addition, it also looks at other alternative pain remedies such as homeopathy, acupuncture, aromatherapy, and nutraceuticals.
+It also looks at other alternative pain remedies such as homeopathy, acupuncture, aromatherapy, and nutraceuticals.

 Just like us, dogs suffer from aches and pains once in a while.
 The pain may be acute (e.g. from trauma or an injury), or chronic (e.g. joint pain).
 As our dogs age, it is more likely that they will develop degenerative joint pain and osteoarthritis.

 Conventional dog pain medications include the use of NSAIDs (non-steroidal anti-inflammatory drugs) and corticosteroids.
-These drugs usually come with a list of adverse side effects; therefore, many dog parents prefer a milder and safer approach to control dog pain.
+These drugs usually come with a list of adverse side effects, so more and more dog parents are seeking out a milder and safer approach to control dog pain.

 If you are looking for information on natural herbal pain remedies for your dog, read on...